Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 In fact, if you are to get banned, you will still have the friends you made here as your Facebook friends and in your mailing list, so you’ll still have a chance to convert them to customers.

-Also remember to make friends with all the idea-leaders in your industry.
+Make friends with all the idea-leaders in your industry.
 Genuine friendships with them will ensure that you have their backs and they have yours whenever you have “online beefs” or issues with admins.

 Market-related groups (The Sokos)

-These are purely selling groups.
+These are purely buying and selling groups.

 They mostly have the word “Market” or “Soko” in them.